kaltura/developer-platform-docs/documentation/Engage_and_Publish/kaltura-thumbnail-api.md

 ### Cropping

-Using the `src_x`, `src_y`, `src_w` and `src_y` parameters, it is possible to define a cropping rectangle, indicating the X and Y to position the rectangle at and W and H to indicate the size of the rectangle.
+Using the `src_x`, `src_y`, `src_w` and `src_h` parameters, it is possible to define a cropping rectangle, indicating the X and Y to position the rectangle at and W and H to indicate the size of the rectangle.
 The returned thumbnail will then be the pixels of the image that are within the defined rectangle.

 | Source Thumbnail | Cropped (300, 100, 500, 400) |
 |-------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|